rlrightleft/learn-SQL-MySQL/sqlzoo/5_SUM_and_COUNT.md

 ---

 ## Problem 7
 Show the number of different winners for each subject.
+Be aware that Frederick Sanger has won the chemistry prize twice - he should only be counted once.
+`nobel(yr, subject, winner)`

 **My Solution:**